How to Reduce Triglycerides in Ayurveda – 13 Natural Methods

 11. Commit to Daily Exercise

 Balancing cholesterol may be assisted with daily exercise according to Ayurvedic practitioners.
 They frequently recommend activities like walking, swimming, jogging, skiing, aerobics classes, and various sports to their patients as a means of balancing the various agnis in the body.
 This contributes to healthy cholesterol and triglyceride levels while also assisting with metabolizing fat.
+Sports gadgets such as a golf screen can aid to a healthy lifestyle for patients who need to be active.

 Research has proven time and again that regular exercise is an excellent means to lose weight, lower triglycerides and raise the level of HDL or “good” cholesterol in the body.
 Aerobic exercise may be particularly valuable when it comes to reducing triglycerides (15).
 High-intensity workouts may bring around these beneficial effects in a surprisingly short time (16).